 Re-Using Cardboard Boxes

-That’s 14kg of cardboard a week – which equates to around 728kg of cardboard a year!
+That’s 21kg of cardboard a week – which equates to around 1,092kg of cardboard saved each year!

-If you combine that with the cardboard that we’ve avoided using because of our shift to buying canola oil in bulk then we’re saving almost a tonne of cardboard!
+If you combine that with the cardboard that we’ve avoided using because of our shift to buying canola oil in bulk then we’re saving well over one tonne of cardboard!

-Google isn’t the most reliable source of information on this unfortunately, but we can say with confidence that we’re saving the following:
+Finding reliable information online is difficult, but we can say with confidence that we’re saving:

 Trees

-One popular and oft-repeated statistic is that it takes 17 trees to make a tonne of paper.
+One popular and often repeated statistic is that it takes 17 trees to make one tonne of paper.
 Presumably, that’s not too different for a tonne of cardboard.
 Obviously, this number will be reduced by the percentage of recycled pulp being used.

 Energy